 In a posting on an Internet site tied to Westboro Baptist Church, the organization says "these Hollywood heathens celebrate movies that blaspheme the Lord . . . "

 "The actors, producers, directors and fans of the Doomed american motion picture industry enjoy nothing more that engaging in drunken, wanton, riotous behavior and mocking the servants of God from (Westboro Baptist Church)," the Internet site says.
 "Of one accord, they raise their clenched fists to God and say 'NO, We will not obey!'"

-The posting claims the "Red State" film is "dedicated to mocking the servants of God for preaching His word in season and out of season."
-Meanwhile, the posting says the "motion picture industry mocks and scoffs and rejects the Gospel message."
+The posting claims the "Red State" film is "dedicated to mocking the servants of God for preaching His word in season and out of season.

 A flier advertising the pickets outside the Eccles Center uses vulgar language as it describes Sundance's role in supporting gay themes.
 The film festival has a long tradition of backing films with gay themes or movies made by gay filmmakers.

 Brooks Addicott, the spokesperson for Sundance, said Westboro Baptist Church's plans for picketing fall within the church's constitutional rights.
 She said festival organizers, though, want to ensure Sundance-goers and the filmmakers are kept safe.

 The Park City Police Department last Friday received a letter from Westboro Baptist Church outlining the picket plans, Police Chief Wade Carpenter said.
 The police chief said the pickets will likely be staged on the Kearns Boulevard sidewalk outside the Eccles Center.